Drone App Note

 Cutting through the Noise – Detecting the UAS Sooner & More Reliably

-The Quantum Technology Sciences Vector product line uses seismic-acoustic technology to create a perimeter security awareness zone around high value assets.
+The Quantum Technology Sciences Vector product line uses seismic acoustic detection and ranging technology to create a perimeter security awareness zone around high value assets.
 UASs are among the potential threats the technology detects, tracks, and reports.
 The detection capability is proving more reliable than the “acoustic” only capabilities of the solutions presently available on the market that depend on continuously uploading new aircraft profiles in order to keep up with the rapidly emerging vehicles and their improving capabilities; or RF-only devices that often mistake the small craft for birds and increase nuisance alarm rates.

 Application for Unmanned Aerial Systems